docQodly/docs/docs/language/string.md

 After execution of the command, the converted text will be returned in the *convertedBLOB* blob.
 This blob can be read by the [`convertToString`](#converttostring) command.

-#### System variables and sets

-If the command has been correctly executed, the OK variable is set to 1.
-Otherwise, it is set to 0.

 #### See also